Ayşe Gülsün Bilgehan: Council of Europe

 When she first became an MP in 2002, Bilgehan began working at the Council of Europe.
 Between 27 January 2003 and 21 January 2008, she was a member of the Turkish delegation at the Parliamentary Assembly of the Council of Europe (PACE), in which she served as the chair of the Gender Opportunities Equality Commission between January 2006 and 21 January 2008.
 Since 3 October 2011, she became a member for the second time, serving as the treasurer of the PACE Socialist Group since the same year.
 Since January 2012, she has been the president of the Socialist Group Women's Working Group and since January 2015, she has been the president of the PACE Anti-Discrimination and Equality Commission.

 Bilgehan has also served as a Turkish delegation member of the now-defunct Western European Union.

 Personal life

 Bilgehan is married with three children and can speak both English and French.
 She has authored a book titled Mevhibe about the Turkish War of Independence, the establishment of the Turkish Republic and the first few years of the Republic from the point of view of Mevhibe Hanım, Bilgehan's grandmother.
-She received the Female Writer of the Year award from the İstanbul Union of Women's Associations and also the Abdi İpekçi award.
+She received the Female Writer of the Year award from the Istanbul Union of Women's Associations and also the Abdi İpekçi award.